Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: METHODS

 \subsubsection{Imminent Camera Movement Prediction}

 To label the data, we used the camera arm's endpoint Cartesian position to identify the timestamps in which the camera moved, and in which it was stationary.
 Fig \ref{DataSetup}(a) shows an example of the camera's endpoint position in one of the axes, where the timestamps identified as those in which the camera moved are highlighted in gray.
 We then split the kinematic data of the PSMs into segments, and labeled each segment either as immediately preceding a camera movement (designated a \textit{before camera movement segment}) or not immediately preceding a camera movement (designated a \textit{not before camera movement segment}).
 Hence, the inputs to the neural networks were kinematic data, comprised of 21 features, each with a length of N samples.
-Note that the kinematic data from timestamps during which there were camera movements were not included in the segments.
 Fig \ref{DataSetup}(b) shows an example of the position of one of the PSMs in one of the axes (i.e., one of the 21 kinematic features), with a loose illustration of the splitting of the kinematic data into segments.
 The overlap between every two consecutive segments was N-1.

+We chose to split the kinematic data into segments rather than input the signals into the networks and train them to recognize the sample immediately preceding camera movements due to the large class imbalance.
+Had we inputted the signals, the networks would be trained on a great deal of samples not immediately preceding camera movements and very few that do.
+Splitting the data into segments allowed us to input any number of segments from each of the two classes into the neural networks.

-We aimed to find the segment duration that would lead to the highest success in the prediction of the timing of camera movements, and therefore created several versions of the segmented kinematic data, each with a different segment length, N = 25, 50, 100 and 200 samples, corresponding to segment durations of 0.5, 1, 2 and 4 seconds.
+We aimed to find the segment duration that would lead to the highest success in predicting the timing of camera movements on our dataset, and therefore created several versions of the segmented kinematic data, each with a different segment length, N = 25, 50, 100 and 200 samples, corresponding to segment durations of 0.5, 1, 2 and 4 seconds.
 Fig. \ref{DataSetup}(c) illustrates a segment (network input), comprised of 21 features, each of length N.